 How Do We Use BIM For Construction Documents?

-We have a system that creates a 3D virtual building so that we build once to create the model, so that when the real building is created on site, it has already had a rehearsal.
-That results in better clash avoidance and sequencing, fewer change orders and less rework, all of which are major causes of cost and time overruns.
+We use a system that creates a 3D virtual building so that we build once to create the mode inside the computer, so that when work starts on site, we have already built a prototype.
+That results in better clash avoidance and sequencing, fewer variations and less rework, all of which are major causes of cost and time overruns.
 We believe that you can’t fake it in 3D and that means we have great confidence in the build-ability of all our projects.

 The same 3D information is used to create the conventional 2D drawings required to show the contractor what they need to build so that the 2D drawings are a true reflection of the 3D model.
 We do not add any 2D information to the drawings.
 The result is a coherent set of intelligent 3D computer models instead of separate sets of 2D drawings.